 Inner and Outer Covers

-You might be surprised how many people think that a cushion is just a bag full of stuffing.
+You might be surprised how many people think a cushion is just a bag full of stuffing.
 Not so – just think of how difficult a cushion like that would be to wash!
-Like pillows, cushions need to have an inner cover, holding the stuffing in place, and outer cover that is removable.
-This way the outer cover – the only part exposed to dirt – can be easily cleaned.
+Like pillows, cushions need an inner cover, holding the stuffing in place, and an outer cover that is removable.
+This way, the outer cover – the only part exposed to dirt – can be easily cleaned.